 There’s no quicker way to turn a pleasant camping trip into a total disaster than by getting your clothing soaked all the way through.
 Always have a rain jacket and rain pants handy and opt for clothing made from wool, nylon, or other synthetic materials.
 Avoid cotton clothes when it’s raining.
 Cotton absorbs water and is slow to dry.
 Plus, cotton also loses its insulation ability when wet and can make you cold very quickly.

 Resist the urge to throw all your wet clothes in a pile in your tent.
-Set up a clothesline under your tarp shelter to dry them overnight even if it is still raining.
+Set up a clothesline under your tarp shelter to dry them overnight and provide ventilation even if it is still raining.
 Whatever you do, don’t go to bed with wet clothing.
 Always put on dry base layers and socks before bed to avoid moisture accumulating in your sleeping bag, which makes it difficult to stay warm.

 Read More: What To Wear When Going Hiking